-Near the northern boundary of Madison County, Indiana, Boone Township is nestled up to the Grant County line.
-It is here that my ancestors pioneered and settled this little corner of Indiana.
+Near the northern boundaries of Madison County, Indiana, Boone Township is nestled up to the Grant County line.
+It is here that my ancestors pioneered and helped settle this little corner of Indiana.

 Few, if any, family members still reside in this township but the family’s legacy continues and their memorials are scattered throughout the small Country cemetery named for the village of Forrestville, Indiana that has been dissolved and dismantled for long over a century.